brienze1/crypto-robot-data-digest/README.md

 To run the application locally, first a local infrastructure needs to be deployed

 #### Deploying Local Infrastructure

+This requires [docker](#prerequisites) to be installed.
+Localstack will deploy aws local integration and create the topic used by this application to send the events.

 - Start the required infrastructure via localstack using docker compose command:
     - Windows/macOS/Linux/WSL